zunsthy/pt-access/README.md

 * Copy `conf/config.sample` to `conf/config.json` and open it.

-* Enable the sites where you have no accounts.
+* Enable the sites where you have accounts.

 * Add correct `username`, `password` and `passkey` to config file.